 - Red pears work in this recipe as long as they are slightly underripe.

-- You can replace the butter with ghee if you wish.
+- You can replace the butter with ghee.
 It adds a nice nutty flavor.

 - A squeeze of fresh lemon juice adds a touch of acidity and brightness.

-- Try sprinkling the pears with chopped raw nuts before placing them in the oven.
+- Sometimes, I sprinkle the pears with chopped raw nuts (such as pecans) before placing them in the oven.

-I like to serve these pears with a dollop of homemade whipped cream.
-The richness of the heavy cream combines with the natural sweetness of the pears to create an exquisite experience.
+I like to serve baked pears with a dollop of homemade whipped cream.
+The richness of the heavy cream combines with the sweetness of the pears to create an exquisite experience.

 They're also very good with homemade frozen yogurt, vanilla ice cream, or simply on their own.

-You can keep the leftovers in the fridge, in an airtight container, for 3-4 days.
-Reheat them gently, in the microwave at 50% power.
+You can keep the leftovers in an airtight container in the fridge for 3-4 days.
+Reheat them gently in the microwave at 50% power.
 They're also good when served cold or at room temperature.

 Recipe Card